Description

 Using this definition on our asset we see for example:

-• The maximum days under water over 5 years of Direxion Daily S&P 500 Bull 3X is 612 days, which is larger, thus worse compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum days under water of 612 days in the last 5 years of Direxion Daily S&P 500 Bull 3X, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)

 AveDuration: